ajfisher/ajfisher.me/site/src/content/posts/2009-10-11-the-only-reason-why-linux-isnt-ready-for-prime-time-desktop.md

 slug: the-only-reason-why-linux-isnt-ready-for-prime-time-desktop
 title: One feature away from desktop Linux
 excerpt: There is only one real reason Linux isn't ready for prime time desktop usage - but it is close.
-tags: OS, linux, desktop, presentation
+tags: os, linux, desktop, presentation
 ---

 Okay, so this title's probably a bit misleading as there are probably a few reasons but as far as I'm concerned there's only one thing stopping my final transition to desktop Linux for complete every day usage.